Jewish Day School Education - Now As Much As Ever

 Distinctly fitting qualities of Jewish day schools go well beyond long-standing commitments to prizing community.
 In recent years, educational researchers and practitioners have written much excellent work on the important roles that resilience, grit, and growth mindsets play in learning.
 The full breadth of what “perseverance” can entail assumes a far broader scope in the context of Jewish history, thought, culture, and intellectual tradition.
 This too lies at the heart of what Jewish day schools have to offer in the time of COVID-19.
 Perseverance, after all, forms the heart of our extraordinary story as a people: Am Yisrael Chai – The people of Israel endures.
 Considerations of how we endure, why we endure, and what we can give to the world by enduring have guided the enterprise of Jewish learning and living across millennia.
 These considerations thrive in today’s Jewish day schools, where they can give shape to the values that motivate today’s students and to the understandings they carry of their place in the world and in the course of history.
 Now as much as ever.

 The Jewish intellectual tradition has also always rested at least as much on questions as on answers, and this too offers an approach that meets the moment especially well.
-A recent transfer to Hausner noted to his parents that his new school differed from his previous one because his teachers now ask a lot of questions that they do not know the answers to themselves.
+A transfer to my former school noted to his parents that his new school differed from his previous one because his teachers now ask a lot of questions that they do not know the answers to themselves.
 Prizing this kind of discourse guides us naturally to confront uncertainty by honing our abilities to ask good questions and then to ask good questions about these good questions.
 We recognize, too, that for this discourse to be most effective, it must proceed with an appreciation for the inherent value of the back-and-forth itself.
 At a time when civility around disputation and appreciation for its productive value has fallen into distressingly short supply, Jewish day schools proudly offer the alternative notion of “machloket l’shem shamayim” – “disagreement in the name of heaven.”
 Guiding our students to Internalize the profound value of disputation deeply rooted in the Jewish intellectual tradition can prepare them to pursue wisdom and understanding beyond mere knowledge.
 Now as much as ever.

 In confronting the vexing challenges of our current circumstances, Jewish day schools have reconnected to great powers of our missions that have been there all along.
 These include awareness that human beings are but one part of a vast creation in the image of God, commitment to sustaining bonds of community as core to our enterprise, broad vision of what it means to persevere, and appreciation for the inestimable value of disputation in the name of all things good and true.
 As we meet the challenges that will come next, we will bring all these values to educating our students, with humble understanding – and faith – that how we help them process the transformative events of their young lives will shape how they, in turn, will work to repair our world.
 We need them and they need us.
 Now as much as ever.